 Pokhara to Poon Hill 2-Day Trek

 The Poon Hill 2-Day Trek is one of the quickest and most rewarding trekking experiences in the Annapurna Region, Nepal, that offers stunning sunrise views over the Annapurna and Dhaulagiri massifs.
-This itinerary is designed for trekkers with limited time who want to see high mountains with unblocked sunrise in a short time, covering the journey from Pokhara to Poon Hill and back in just two days.
+This itinerary is designed for trekkers with limited time who want to see high mountains with an unblocked sunrise in a short time, covering the journey from Pokhara to Poon Hill and back in just two days.

 This two-day trek from Pokhara to Poon Hill combines natural beauty, cultural richness, and convenience, making it one of Nepal's most popular short trekking options.